wp-plugins/aretex-ecommerce-services/readme.txt

 8. Direct marketing tracking (media source) setup screen.

 == Changelog ==
+= 2.27.01 =
+Changed aretex_core_path from "Add" to "Update" to allow for new updates from beta.
 = 2.27.00 =
 First public release
 = 2.26.00b =